Thermodynamic Cycle Simulation Software – AxCYCLE™ Overview

-AxCYCLE allows users to quickly and easily design, analyze and optimize various thermodynamic cycles (thermodynamic simulation and heat balance calculations) in a user-friendly and flexible environment, from a restricted amount of known data.
+AxCYCLE is a thermodynamic simulation software which allows users to quickly and easily design, analyze and optimize various thermodynamic cycles (thermodynamic simulation and heat balance calculations) in a user-friendly and flexible environment, from a restricted amount of known data.

-The tasks user can solve with AxCYCLE include:
+The tasks user can solve with AxCYCLE™ include:

 - Analyze existing thermodynamic systems and their performance at design and off-design conditions